 The Bay of Islands Hospital was converted first, followed by the Dargaville Hospital.
 In early 2019 the Kaitaia Hospital upgrade was completed.
 The Dargaville site contains numerous separated buildings, so a distributed heat-pump water heating system approach was used, with the heat-pumps located around the site close to each area of heating demand.
 At Kaitaia, the buildings are more concentrated, so the heat-pumps were connected to a common flow / return manifold.

 The upgrades were funded under the EECA Crown Loans Scheme.
 Dargaville and Kaitaia Hospitals collectively saved over $200,000 on annual energy costs, over $100,000 on annual maintenance costs and a reduction of 794 tonnes of CO2 emissions each year.
-With numerous old boilers due for replacement around New Zealand, these projects have demonstrated the application and cost effectiveness of inverter heat-pump technology in commercial applications and are a key technology as we begin the transition to a low carbon future.
+With numerous old boilers due for replacement around New Zealand, these projects have demonstrated the application and cost effectiveness of Inverter In-line heat-pump technology in commercial applications and are a key technology as we begin the transition to a low carbon future.

-Temperzone has now mainstreamed these in-line inverter heat pumps under the brand MAGNUS.
+Temperzone has now mainstreamed these in-line inverter heat pumps under the brand Aquanex.
 These in-line inverter variable speed systems maintain a constant leaving water temperature under any conditions and do not require water buffer tank storage.

 Dargaville Hospital MWS and MWH units